Tommy Clufetos

 Tommy Clufetos (born December 30, 1979) is an American session drummer most noted for his work with Black Sabbath during their Black Sabbath Reunion Tour, which highlighted their new album 13.
 He also toured with them on their final tour.
-Clufetos is also the drummer for vocalist Ozzy Osbourne as well as the supergroup L.A.
+Clufetos was also the drummer for vocalist Ozzy Osbourne as well as the supergroup L.A.
 Rats.

 Biography

 Clufetos was born in Detroit, Michigan.
 He attended Rochester Adams High School in Rochester.
 He began playing drums around the age of six.